-As discussed in Note 12 to the financial statements, the financial year end of Truckee Tahoe Airport District was changed from September 30 to December 31.
-Accordingly, the current financial statements are prepared for the fifteen month period from October 1, 2016 to December 31, 2018.
+As discussed in Note 12 to the financial statements, the financial year end of Truckee Tahoe Airport District was changed from September 30 to December 31 in 2017.
+Accordingly, the prior year financial statements are prepared for the fifteen month period from October 1, 2016 to December 31, 2017.
 Our opinion is not modified with respect to this matter.